platformsh/platformsh-docs/src/configuration/app/web.md

         protocol: http
 ```

-The above block will instruct the container to pass incoming requests to your application as straight HTTP over a TCP socket.
+The above configuration (which is the default on non-PHP containers) will forward connections to the process started by `commands.start` as a raw HTTP request to a TCP port, as though the process were listening to the incoming request directly.

 ### Socket family

-The value of the `socket_family` key controls whether your application will
-receive requests over a Unix socket or a network socket.

-If it's set to `unix`, the runtime will set the `SOCKET` environment variable
+If the `socket_family` is set to `tcp`, then your application should listen on the port specified by the `PORT` environment variable.
-to contain the path to the socket where you should configure your application to
-listen.

-If it's set to `tcp`, the runtime will set the `PORT` environment variable with
+If the `socket_family` is set to `unix`, then your application should open the unix socket file specified by the `SOCKET` environment variable.
-the port where you should configure your application to listen.

-If your application isn't listening at the same place that the runtime is
-sending requests, you'll see *502 Bad Gateway* errors when you try to
-connect to your web site.
+If your application isn't listening at the same place that the runtime is sending requests, you'll see *502 Bad Gateway* errors when you try to connect to your web site.

+> **Note**
+> Gzip compression is enabled only for serving precompressed static files with the ".gz" filename extension.
+> However, dynamic content is not automatically compressed due to a [well known security issue](https://en.wikipedia.org/wiki/BREACH_%28security_exploit%29).

 ## Locations